 In the curriculum: Modules

-All GSD modules include an element of research when producing assignments and outputs. for detailed informatin on the research opportunities of each individual modules, please visit the GSD homepage here.
-An example of the type of modules available on the GSD degree are listed below.
+All GSD modules include an element of research when producing assignments and outputs.
+For detailed information on the research opportunities of each individual modules, please visit the GSD homepage here.

 Keeping the Phoenix Flying or Clipping its Wings?

-This optional second-year module explicitly states that students “undertake research-based learning (where students are actively involved in directed research) focused on local sustainable development in Coventry.”
-Its pedagogical approach involves “students learning through active group research that will create a historically informed analysis of contemporary 'sustainable development' (SD) in the city of Coventry.
-Students will themselves define an appropriate interpretation of SD within which to work; make decisions about the themes of research and evaluation; and apply appropriate frameworks and 'measurement' for normative appraisal.
-This work provides great scope for students to bring their disciplinary expertise in any of the GSD joint degree programs and pursue specific themes of personal interest.
+This optional second-year module leads students to undertake research focused on local sustainable development in Coventry.
+Its pedagogical approach involves students learning through group research that creates a historically informed analysis of contemporary 'sustainable development' (SD) in the city of Coventry.
+Students define their interpretation of SD; make decisions about the themes of research and evaluation; and apply appropriate frameworks and 'measurement' for normative appraisal.
+This work provides great scope for students to bring their disciplinary expertise and pursue specific themes of personal interest.
 A group report constitutes part of the assessment, with reflections on individual learning and group dynamics being assessed through an individual reflective essay.

 Surviving the Apocalypse

-This optional second or third-year module aims to facilitate a collaborative, student-centred learning environment, in which students contribute substantively to the module’s focus.
+This optional second or third-year module aims to facilitate a collaborative, student-centred learning environment, in which students contribute to the module’s focus.
 As such, the module is very self-directed on the part of the student.
 It aims at showing that we must pay attention to past experiences, and the experiences of those already on the margins, in order to try and properly understand and respond to the root causes of crises.
 This module challenges the dominant methods of thinking, including in university contexts, in order to respond to the crises human societies face.

 Extra-curricular research opportunities